On the fixed points of the Ruelle operator: The Pull-back and Push-forward actions.

-When $A$ is backward invariant (i.e. $R^{-1}(A)\subset A$) and $\phi$ is an integrable function on $A$, then Here, the integration is with respect to the Lebesgue measure.
-Hence the Ruelle operator is a contraction in the $L_1$ norm.
+When $A$ is backward $R$-invariant (i.e. $R^{-1}(A)\subset A$) and $\phi$ is an integrable function on $A$, then Here, the integration is with respect to the Lebesgue measure.
+Therefore the Ruelle operator is a contraction in the $L_1$ norm.

-As another entry of Sullivan's dictionary, the reader can recognize Ruelle operator as the relative Poincar\'e Theta operator for branched coverings of the sphere onto itself.
+As another entry of Sullivan's dictionary the reader may recognise the Ruelle operator as the relative Poincar\'e Theta operator for branched coverings of the sphere onto itself.